Lidocaine and Tetracaine Cream

-Each gram of Lidocaine and Tetracaine Cream contains lidocaine 70 mg and tetracaine 70 mg in a 1:1 eutectic mixture and it also contains the following inactive ingredients: dibasic calcium phosphate, methylparaben, petrolatum, polyvinyl alcohol, propylparaben, purified water, and sorbitan monopalmitate.
+Each gram of Lidocaine and Tetracaine Cream contains lidocaine 70 mg and tetracaine 70 mg in a 1:1 eutectic mixture and it also contains the following inactive ingredients: anhydrous dibasic calcium phosphate, methylparaben, polyvinyl alcohol, propylparaben, purified water, sorbitan monopalmitate, and white petrolatum.

 Lidocaine and Tetracaine Cream - Clinical Pharmacology

 Lidocaine is an amide-type local anesthetic agent and tetracaine is an ester-type local anesthetic agent.
 Both lidocaine and tetracaine block sodium ion channels required for the initiation and conduction of neuronal impulses which, in certain instances, results in local anesthesia.
 When applied to intact skin, Lidocaine and Tetracaine Cream provides local dermal analgesia by the release of lidocaine and tetracaine from the peel into the skin.